Curriculum

 Program Requirements

-The School's DrPH program requires students to complete at least 48 credits (those having prerequisites to meet will be asked to complete additional coursework).
+The School's DrPH program requires students to complete 48 credits of coursework.
 See the DrPH Guidebook for more information about course offerings and requirements.

 Students also complete:

-- oral presentations of both the dissertation proposal and the final dissertation
+- A public presentation of the final dissertation

 Dissertation

-Each candidate will prepare a dissertation demonstrating the ability to analyze and solve complex, practice-based problems in public health.
+Each candidate will work closely with a faculty mentor and committee to prepare a dissertation demonstrating the ability to analyze and solve complex, practice-based problems in public health.
 The dissertation should reflect the variety of perspectives needed to meet major public health challenges and should include explicit, population-based policy and practice implications.
 The format will be determined largely by the nature of the public health problem addressed.
+Students produce at least one publishable manuscript from their dissertation and are required to include either primary or secondary data analysis in their projects.
 Appropriate dissertation formats may include:

-- design and implementation of public health programs
+- Design and implementation of new public health programs;

 View the BU Bulletin for course requirements